-With the introduction of affordable recording technology over the last two decades, the traditional career path of working full-time in a recording studio is being replaced by a multi-income stream approach.
-To carve a career in the music industry these days you need to be able to record, compose, create sound design, remix, produce, working collaboratively with other music creators.
-This two-year Music Technology course will give you the skills to work in the music industry in the 21st century.
+To carve a career in the music industry you need to be able to record, compose, create sound design, remix, produce, and work collaboratively with other music creators.
+This course will give you the skills and knowledge to work in the music industry.

 - DAW production using Logic